SDU-eScience/Type3-Docs/src/batch/submit.rst

 Local scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Two of the nodes have a large NVMe for local scratch space.
+All nodes have around 360 GB of local scratch space in the ``/tmp`` directory.
+However, two of the nodes also have a large NVMe for additional local scratch space.
 To request these nodes add the following directive to your job script.

 .. code-block:: bash